PhilipQuirke/SkyCombAnalystHelp/Errors.md

 Various drone subsystems (e.g. GPS) refresh their data less frequently than that.
 So the data in each data set is the "last data collected" from each subsystem, and may not be accurate as at the frame timestamp.

-When a particular attribute <u>changes</u> assume that the related sub-system provided new data just before the frame timestamp
+When a particular attribute **changes** assume that the related sub-system provided new data just before the frame timestamp

 SkyComb Analyst understands this and compensates for it.
 Caveat: SkyComb Analyst has only been extensively tested with a DJI M2E drone.